Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 A softer area

-A hard or resistant zone begins to feel less dense.
+A hard or resistant zone begins to feel less dense, less tight and easier for the practitioner to work through.

 Easier movement

-A shoulder, neck or limb may feel freer to move.
+A shoulder, neck or limb may feel freer to move, with less restriction and less effort in everyday motion.

 Less persistent tension

-What had remained uncomfortable can feel less present afterward.
+What had remained uncomfortable can feel less present afterward, with a clearer sense of release in the affected area.

 WHY THE PRACTICE ENDURES